cpruvost/autoci-github-cli/README.md

-# Github Action for Oracle Cloud Infrastructure CLI
+# Github Action (Docker) for Oracle Cloud Infrastructure CLI

 NOTE : JUST USEFULL FOR TRAINING YOURSELF WITH A Github Docker Action.
 Do not use it.
 Use the javascript version instead !